 Why are the number of deaths rising, if death rates are falling?

-Highlighting the progress which has been made in reducing individual mortality risk does not downplay the burden of global deaths from air pollution—3 million premature deaths from ambient PM2.5 pollution per year is an important global concern.
-It is more than 6-fold the number of deaths caused by malaria.
+Highlighting the progress which has been made in reducing individual mortality risk does not downplay the burden of global deaths from air pollution—4.3 million premature deaths from ambient PM2.5 pollution per year is an important global concern.

 Indeed, the absolute number of deaths globally has been increasing since 1990.
 In the chart below we see the absolute number of deaths per year from 1990 to 2015.
 At a global level, the number of deaths is dominated by economies in Asia and Africa—in 2015 China and India accounted for about 2.2 million deaths from ambient PM2.5 pollution, an increase of about 30% from 1990.
 The absolute number of deaths in most high-income nations, much like death rates, is comparably stagnant with some year-to-year variability.